JOURNALS

 The situation with the west coast herring is eerily similar to the Atlantic cod.
 At one time herring was so abundant around Nanaimo and Nanoose Bay that during spawning time the sheer volume of the spawning mass would force millions of herring onto the shore forming knee deep windrows of rotting herring along the beaches.
 Historical catches reached as high as 237,600 tons in 1962-63, but it wasn't sustainable.
 Despite the warnings of scientists, excessive fishing continued until the stock was almost depleted, and a moratorium was finally imposed in 1968.
 Four out of the five major populations in BC were decimated and the only population left was the Strait of Georgia.
 Fortunately there was sufficient biomass for the herring to recover, and the sac roe fishery for Japan was opened in 1972.
 (The Japanese herring fishery peaked at 970,000 tons but collapsed in 1958 because of over-fishing.)

 In 1983 DFO imposed a catch quota of 20% of the estimated biomass.
-At first the 20% quota seemed reasonable, but stocks declined steadily until 2020 a steady decline.
+At first the 20% quota seemed reasonable, but stocks declined steadily until 2020 (to be continued)

 I'm a paragraph.
 Click here to edit me and add your own text.
 Put in some really good content about your services or products, or whatever you like.